 During 2019, the final generic environmental impact statement was accepted by the City of Oneonta.
 During the past year, the IDA in conjunction with the City of Oneonta and the County Highway Department re-surfaced Roundhouse Road - the entranceway into the new industrial park site.
 In 2020, the IDA hired the MRB Group to prepare a new master plan and subdivision plot of the property.
-In 2022 the IDA had a 3 acre parcel cleared of trees and vegetation.
-Also in 2022 the IDA is having Ramboll Engineers do a feasibility study of having a geo-thermal community heating and cooling system installed around the Park.
+In 2022, the IDA had a 3 acre parcel cleared of trees and vegetation.
+Also in 2022, the IDA is having Ramboll Engineers do a feasibility study of having a geo-thermal community heating and cooling system installed around the Park.
+This study is expected to be completed in 2024.